evsey9/InnoUni_SNA_B21-SD-03_DockerizedPaperMC/PaperMCServerDocker/README.md

 ## Docker Compose

-If you prefer to use `docker-compose`, use the following commands:
+If you prefer to use `docker-compose` instead of the makefile, use the following commands:

 Start the server: